stac-extensions/authentication/README.md

 recognise secure assets and access them via the specified authentication scheme.

 The Secure Assets extension aligns with the [stac-asset](https://github.com/stac-utils/stac-asset) library, which has support for several
 [authentication clients](https://github.com/stac-utils/stac-asset#clients).
-A `SignedUrlClient` scheme can be specified that would a user-defined
+For internal private assets, a `SignedUrl` scheme can be specified that would handle authentication via signed URLs returned from a user-defined
-API to generate signed URLs.
-See the [Signed URL](#url-signing) section for an example Lambda function.
+API.
+See the [Signed URL](#url-signing) section for a Lambda function example.

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item